raspberrypilearning/flappy-astronaut/en/step_13.md

 ## Moving the astronaut

-- You can now program the pixel representing the astronaut, to move around the screen in response to the joysticks movements.
-The basic algorithm that would sit inside your `draw_astronaut` function is as follows.
+- You can now program the pixel representing the astronaut to move around the screen in response to the joystick's movements.
+The basic algorithm inside your `draw_astronaut` function should do the following:
   - If the joystick is pressed:
-	- change the colour to `BLUE` to "hide" the astronaut
+	- change the colour to `BLUE` to 'hide' the astronaut
 	- if the direction is up
 	  - decrease `y` b`y` `1`
 	- if the direction is down